Why You’d Have to Be Crazy to Buy an iPad Mini

 Why You’ll Still Buy an iPad Mini

 If you’re an Apple fan, you don’t comparison shop.
 You don’t care that Apple products cost more and do less.
-You’ll tell yourself that specs don’t matter and Apple’s ecosystem is superior (even though you’ve never actually used an Android 4.4-powered product).
-You’ll find a way to convince yourself that all of the above reasons somehow don’t apply to you.
-And, you’ll buy an iPad mini anyway.
-This may sound harsh, but it applies literally to millions of people.
-So go ahead and buy one.
+You tell yourself that specs don’t matter and Apple’s ecosystem is superior — even though you’ve never actually used an Android 4.4-powered product.
+You’ll find a way to convince yourself that all of the above reasons somehow don’t apply to you and, you’ll buy an iPad mini anyway.

 - 40+ Things you won’t get with the iPhone 5s